Junkers F 13: Operational history

 Any manufacturer of civil aircraft immediately after World War I was faced with competition from the very large numbers of surplus warplanes that might be cheaply converted – for example, the DH.9C.
 German manufacturers had further problems with the restrictions imposed by the Inter-Allied Aeronautical Commission of Control, which banned the production of warplanes and of any aircraft in the period of 1921-22.
 Junkers picked up orders abroad in 1919 in Austria, Poland and the USA and, in the following years with SCADTA (Colombia) and the United States Post Office Department.
 John Larsen Aircraft in the USA purchased a production licence, their machines being designated JL-6.
 In 1922 there were sales in England, France Italy and Japan.

 The F13 was a very popular civilian aircraft, carrying it is estimated 40% of the world's air traffic in the early 1920s.

 In Bolivia, LAB's first airplane was a Junkers F 13; first flight took off from Cochabamba on September 23, 1925.

 Junkers set up its own airline – Junkers Luftverkehr AG in 1921 to encourage the acquisition of the F 13 by German airlines and was flying 60 of them by 1923.
 It also established a branch of the airline in Iran.
 Other marketing techniques were used, providing F 13s on cheap leases and free loans, with such effect that some 16 operators across Europe were flying them.
 When Junkers Luftverkehr merged into Luft Hansa in 1926, 9.5 million miles had been flown by them.
-Luft Hansa itself bought 55 aircraft and in 1928 waa using them on 43 domestic routes.
+Luft Hansa itself bought 55 aircraft and in 1928 was using them on 43 domestic routes.
 Even in 1937, its F 13s were flying over 50 flights per week on four routes.
 They were finally withdrawn in 1938.